Immersive Field Course: UK: Behavioral Insights

-In this course, students would obtain a basic understanding on behavioral decision research and behavioral economics; muster what we know about decision architecture - or "nudging"; and apply these ideas to a group project with their client from local or national government in the United Kingdom or the Netherlands.
+In this course, students will obtain a basic understanding on behavioral decision research and behavioral economics; muster what we know about decision architecture - or "nudging"; and apply these ideas to a group project with their client from local or national government in the United Kingdom.

 Course Content and Organization

-Overview and Introduction: There will be six class sessions over the course of the fall semester.
+Overview and Introduction: There will be six class sessions over the course of the Fall semester.
 We plan on a very busy course.
-In both the UK and the Netherlands, the trip will include multiple visits with the nudge units, with agencies that have implemented nudges, and other select meetings that will facilitate our work.
+While in the UK, the course will incorporate multiple visits with the nudge unit, with agencies that have implemented nudges, and other select meetings that will facilitate our work.

-We plan six class sessions in the fall, two weeks of active travel, an oral report in country from each group, one session of reports when we return, and a written product from each group.
+We plan five on-campus sessions in the fall, ten days of work in London, an oral report in country from each group, and a written product from each group.

-Projects: In addition, all students will be working with a client, in the UK or in the Netherlands, both in advance of the trip, and during our visit.
+Projects: All students will be working with a client, in the UK, both in advance of the trip, and during our visit.
 The basic idea is that we are going to learn from the most visible successes in this realm, and apply our knowledge in new projects.
-We look forward to adding cultural activities, meeting with alumni groups, etc. But, the majority of the meetings will be focused on meeting with government entities and private partners with whom they are engaging.
+We look forward to adding cultural activities.
+But, the majority of the meetings will be focused on meeting with government entities and private partners with whom they are engaging.

 Integration: This course builds on behavioral concepts developed in LEAD, Marketing, and in various EC courses in NOM.
-The course is closely connected to active research programs by Professors Bazerman and Luca.
+The course is closely connected to Max Bazerman's active research program.

-In contrast to FIELD 2 Global Immersions, IXPs are customized according to individual faculty research and are designed to enable students to take an active role in the construction of their learning.
-In many instances, IXPS are built with a specific focus in mind and teams of students are called upon to collaborate directly with local company partners to scope projects, collect data and organize work plans before and during the immersion.
-Alternatively, some IXPs are designed to provide a more macro-level understanding of business practices in a specific country, and require students to prepare for engagement with a number of firms representing multiple industries.
-Longer in duration than FIELD 2, IXPs also tailor learning via field-based exercises, panel presentations, guest lectures, alumni events and plenary visits to relevant companies and organizations.
+In contrast to FIELD 2 Global Immersions, Immersive Field Courses are customized according to individual faculty research and are designed to enable students to take an active role in the construction of their learning.
+In many instances, these courses are built with a specific focus in mind and teams of students are called upon to collaborate directly with local company partners to scope projects, collect data and organize work plans before and during the immersion.
+Longer in duration than FIELD 2, these courses also tailor learning via field-based exercises, panel presentations, guest lectures, alumni events and plenary visits to relevant companies and organizations.

 Course Credit and Fees

-Students who successfully complete this IXP (including participation in all on-campus meetings during the Fall term) will earn 3.0 course credits, which will be posted in the Winter term.
+Students who successfully complete this course (including participation in all on-campus sessions during the Fall and Spring terms) will earn 3.0 course credits.

-HBS will provide in-country logistics for IXPs (including accommodations, select meals, and local travel) but students will need to contribute a fee of $3,600 towards defraying a part of these costs.
-In addition, students are responsible for their round-trip air travel to London and the Netherlands and any costs associated with required visa documentation and immunizations.
-HBS students who have applied for financial aid may submit for additional financial support to participate in this IXP; FINANCIAL AID FOR HKS TBD.
-Please see the Financial Aid website (login required) for more information on financial support for IXP courses.
+HBS will provide in-country logistics for this course (including accommodations, select meals, and local travel) but students will need to contribute a fee of $2,500 towards defraying a part of these costs.
+In addition, students are responsible for their round-trip air travel and any costs associated with required visa documentation and immunizations.
+HBS students who have applied for financial aid may apply for additional financial support to participate in this course.
+Please see the Financial Aid website (login required) for more information on financial support for Immersive Field Courses.

-For detailed information about what the IXP program fee includes and excludes, as well as information about student accommodations, please visit the GEO website.
+For detailed information about what the course program fee includes and excludes, as well as information about student accommodations, please visit the GEO website.